zuzundra19/ba-pre-session-2018/README.md

 # Mathematics and Informatics Pre-session for Business Analytics

 This is the GitHub page of the Mathematics and Informatics Pre-session for Business Analytics CEU course.
-You will find all the material and the course assignments here.
-If you are looking for the opt-out exam, check `problems.md` in the `opt_out_exam` folder.
+You can find the slides for each topic in the corresponding folders.
+Everything we had on the whiteboard is in the Whiteboard folder.